MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

     1. For example, setting the compatibility level 110 or lower activates CE 70, but it makes all queries subject to the previous CE model.

-    2. Further, setting a lower compatibility level also misses a number of improvements in the query optimizer for latest versions, and affects all queries against the database.
+    2. Further, setting a lower compatibility level also misses many improvements in the query optimizer for latest versions, and affects all queries against the database.

 2. You could use `LEGACY_CARDINALITY_ESTIMATION` database option, to have the whole database use the older CE, while retaining other improvements in the query optimizer.